 Setting Up A Computer Microphone On A Mac

 Your Mac's microphone settings can be verified and set in OSX System Preferences pane > Sound.
 The Sound preferences pane lets you select devices for your sound input and output.
 There you can test your microphone's device repsose and adjust its volume.
 After attaching your headset or mic to your Macintosh's analog jack or USB port, if you do not see signal response indication, disconnect and reconnect the mic to your Mac.
 Drivers are generally NOT needed for USB audio devices.
 OSX has generic USB audio drivers built-in for a huge range of devices.
-The System Preferenc pane > Speech can be used for alternate input device acessibility - and in OSX Mountain Lion 10.8 - allow your microphone to perform voice recognition with Apple's Dictation software for Speech To Text functionality in text handling apps.
+The System Preferenc pane > Speech can be used for alternate input device acessibility - and in OSX Yosemite, Mavericks and Mountain Lion 10.8+ - allow your microphone to perform voice recognition with Apple's Dictation software for Speech To Text functionality in text handling apps.

 Line level input bars help you visually sound check your microphone sensitivity.
 When the bars don't respond to hollering or to taps on the mic, you'll need to trouble-shoot your connection.
 Make sure you have not inadvertantly muted your mic.
 Some USB microphone solutions provide a mute button option.
 You'll usually find a mute toggle on the cord of the microphone or headset.
 USB headsets may also offer a mute button on cord - or on the USB audio dongle that connects to your Mac's USB port as well.

 Once you have confirmed live voice input as indicated by the Input Level bar, make sure you've set up audio properly in your recording app or video-chat program.
 Video and audio conferencing programs like ISPQ, iChat, Yahoo and MSN Messenger, Mac Skype offer SEPARATE input settings within their built-in application preferences besides Apple Menu > Preferences > Sound.
 Make sure that your new microphone has been selected in whichever chat or sound capture program you use to agree with higher-level System sound settings.